-Figure 2.2 also illustrates the eight LEDs that provide information about the operational status of the instrument.
-For normal operation, with the clock locked and accurate, the OPERATE LED and POWER A and/or POWER B LED should be lit.
+Figure 2.2 also illustrates the eight LED's that provide information about the operational status of the instrument.
+For normal operation, with the clock locked and accurate, the OPERATE LED and POWER A will be lit.
+If the additional power supply is installed POWER B LED should be lit.
 While the clock is collecting position and timing information the LEARN LED may be lit and the NORMAL LED may be off.
 The following definitions apply to these indicators: